Ibrahim Fareed Didi

 Prince Ibrahim Fareed Didi was a younger son of Sultan Abdul Majeed Didi and Princess consort Famuladeyrige Didi.
 He was the brother of King Muhammad Fareed Didi of Maldives.

-He served as the speaker of People's Majlis from 1954 to 1959.
+He served as the speaker of People's Majlis from 1 March 1954 to 3 October 1959.

-In 1982, he was appointed as acting Minister of Justice.
+He served as acting Minister of Justice from 1982-1983, and Deputy Minister of Justice from 1984.

+He served as the Vazeerul Ma'aarif (Minister of Education) from 1952 to 1953.